-A: All the coupons are valid for this calendar year, 2014.
+A: All the coupons are valid for the calendar year, 2017.
 Most coupons expire at the end of the tourist season in September.
-Some, including the hotel coupons, expire at the end of the year, December 31, 2014.
+Some, including the hotel coupons, expire at the end of the year, December 31, 2017.

 Q: Do I have to make advance reservations, or can I just show up?

 A: For many of the offers, advance reservations are required.
 Additionally, you must mention that you have a Alaska TourSaver.
 These conditions are part of the restrictions which are printed on each coupon.

 Q: Are there any other restrictions for using the coupons?
 Days of the week?
 Time of day?

 A: There are more than 120 offers in the Alaska TourSaver® and all the participating merchants have their own set of restrictions.
 These are printed clearly on each coupon.
 This is why it is important to have the TourSaver book or APP in hand when making reservations.

 Q: How do I make reservations for the offers in the book?

 A: On each coupon, there is a phone number for reservations and information--some coupons have a reservation code separate from unique book numbers.